ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop/README.md

 For dataset visit https://bhartischool.iitd.ac.in/build_a_thon/index.html and download the training dataset for problem statement 1 and 2.
 # Description of the Files

-- requirements.txt this contains the requirements to load the dependent modules for your scripts.
+- **requirements.txt**- This contains the requirements to load the dependent modules for your scripts.
 Install the pacakges in requirements.txt by typing the command **pip -r requirements.txt**

 ### There are 5 folders which are
-- report,
-- neo4j_graphs,
-- presentation,
-- training,
-- testing,
+- **report** - Contans the report of our group  **AI_ML_SSD** for **2022 ITU AI/ML in 5G Challenge**.
+- **neo4j_graphs** - Conatins the code needed to generate the graphs.
+- **presentation** - Conatins the presentation of our group  **AI_ML_SSD** named **AI/ML driven Low Latency Closed Loop Control**
+- **training** - This folder conatins the code for training the model for problem statement 1 and 2.
-- task1.py, this script contains the code that reads the test set  and predicts the specified output for Task Problem Statement I: Slip Detection and Force Estimation in CSV format (one per line).
+      - **task1.py** - this script contains the code that reads the test set  and predicts the specified output for Task Problem Statement I: Slip Detection and Force Estimation in CSV format (one per line).
 The format of test set will be same as pre-evaluation dataset (i.e., the path will be the root folder containing all CSV files in the testset)
+- **testing** - This folder conatins the code for testing the model for problem statement 1 and 2.

 - task2.py, this script contains the code that reads the test set and predicts the specified output for Task Problem Statement II: Object Detection in CSV format (one per line).
 A sample output is here.
 The format of test set will be same as pre-evaluation dataset (i.e., the path will be the complete path to ONE AND ONLY CSV file in the testset)